SAKryukov/microtonal-fabric/article/multitouch/article.md

         (keyElement, _, on) => handler(keyElement, on));
 }
 ```

+This example is more interesting from a programming standpoint.
+Let's discuss it in more detail.

 ### Abstract Keyboard

 The [last example](#code-abstract-keyboard) shows an additional abstraction layer: the universal piece of code setting up the multitouch features is placed once in a class representing an abstract keyboard.
 Potentially, more then one terminal keyboard class can be derived from `AbstractKeyboard` and reuse the multitouch setup and other common keyboard features.